tayyabsayyad/quickdevops/README.md

-# quickdevops
-Quick DevOps
+# DevOps Session - STTP on Open Source technologies for Engg Educaation

-Docker Quick Start
+# Docker Quick Start

 1. Installation and Configuration
 2. The Docker Hub